marcussacana/LucaSystem/README.md

 Translation:

--Acutally we can translate using my modded version in my Specif-Games repositorie
+-Acutally we can translate LB Steam Ver. using my modded version in my Specif-Games repositorie

 -The FONT.DAT contains one file for font family and size, unk format, srry